 - Include the salaries required for all staff supporting the program, based on the percentage of time they’ll spend.
 For example, if the Executive Director will spend 5% of her time on the program, then include 5% of her salary.

 - Employee Expenses.
 This category would include any items such as taxes (e.g., FICA, workers’ compensation) and benefits (e.g., health insurance), prorated based on the salaries dedicated to the program.

 - Contractors/Consultants.
 Nonprofits often use consultants to assist with grant requirements, especially for activities such as evaluation.
 You may also choose to bring on contractors (vs. employees) for short-term or part-time staffing needs.
 Include all the contractor and consultant fees here.

 - Any items that your organization will expend throughout the grant period are considered supplies.
 This includes items such as office supplies, brochures, and participant materials.

-- Equipment is an item that your organization won’t expend during the grant period.
-Common equipment required for a new or expanding program include office furniture, computers, and printers.
+- Equipment includes any item that your organization won’t expend during the grant period.
+Common equipment required for a new or expanding program includes office furniture, computers, and printers.